py-pdf/pypdf/docs/user/streaming-data.md

-# Streaming Data with pypdf
+# Streaming Data with PyPDF2

 In some cases you might want to avoid saving things explicitly as a file to disk, e.g. when you want to store the PDF in a database or AWS S3.

-pypdf supports streaming data to a file-like object:
+PyPDF2 supports streaming data to a file-like object and here is how.

 ```python
 from io import BytesIO